koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 : I feel like you’re just ignoring the crushing amount of RL research on regret bounds and a moderate amount of research on [the expressivity of reward functions](https://www.deepmind.com/blog/on-the-expressivity-of-markov-reward) and [how to shape reward while preserving the optimal policy set](https://scholar.google.com/scholar?cluster=16007119379407281329&hl=en&as_sd$t=7$,39).
 Literally _I_ have proven a theorem[^13] constructively showing how to transfer an optimal policy set from one discount rate to another.
 We know how to talk about these quantities.
 Are you seriously suggesting just tossing that out?

 **Alex**
-: Yes, toss it out, that stuff doesn't seem very helpful for alignment thinking—including that theorem we were so proud of!
+: Yes, toss it out, that stuff doesn't seem helpful for alignment thinking—including that theorem we were so proud of!
 Yes, toss it out, in the sense of relinquishing the ill-advised hope of outer alignment.
 Knowing how to talk about a quantity (reward-optimality) doesn’t mean it’s the most appropriate quantity to consider.

 **Alex's model of an outer alignment enjoyer**
 : Consider _this_: Obviously we want to reward the agent for doing good things (like making someone smile) and penalize it for doing bad things (like hurting people).
 This frame is historically, empirically useful for getting good behavior out of AI.